ChenGiuseppe/PyMM/README.md

 # PyMM

-Computational chemistry package to perform MD-PMM calculations
+A computational chemistry package to perform MD-PMM calculations.

 ## Installation of required libraries